Cognitive diversity in teams: what it is, why it matters and how to measure it

 • Innovation slows down due to similar approaches to problems.

-• Shared assumptions create strategic blind spots.
+• Unexamined assumptions create wide strategic blind spots across the executive board.

 • Teams repeat patterns rather than explore new solutions.